 The University of Vermont is committed to creating and maintaining a community in which its members are free from all forms of harassment and discrimination, consistent with its obligations under federal and state law.
 The University of Vermont recognizes the long-lasting and detrimental effects of discrimination and harassment on individuals, on our entire community, and on our mission to prepare UVM students to lead productive, responsible, and creative lives.
-University policy therefore strictly prohibits all forms of discrimination and harassment, including sexual misconduct, and is committed to (1) eliminating, preventing, and addressing the effects of discrimination and harassment; (2) cultivating a climate where all individuals are well-informed and supported in disclosing incidents of discrimination and harassment; and (3) providing a fair and impartial process for investigation and adjudication of conduct prohibited by this Policy.
+University policy therefore strictly prohibits all forms of discrimination and harassment, including sexual misconduct, as well as retaliation, and is committed to (1)

+eliminating, preventing, and addressing the effects of discrimination and harassment; (2) cultivating a climate where all individuals are well-informed and supported in disclosing incidents of discrimination and harassment; and (3) providing a fair and impartial process for resolution of alleged conduct prohibited by this Policy.

-This policy is further designed to comply with applicable legal requirements including Title IX of the Education Amendments of 1972; Title VII of the Civil Rights Act of 1964; the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"); and applicable state law.
+This policy is further designed to comply with applicable legal requirements including Title IX of the Education Amendments of 1972; Titles VI and VII of the Civil Rights Act of 1964; the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"); and applicable state law.